-For $(2)$, note that by Theorem \ref{Rbpft} we have existence of log canonical model.
-And since the log canonical model (or ample model) is unique, hence from finiteness of minimal models it follows that there can be only finitely many log canonical models $\psi_j:X\dashrightarrow Z_j$ for all $\Delta+\M\in \mathcal{E}_{A,\M}(V)$.\\
+For $(2)$, note that by Theorem \ref{bpft} we have the existence of a log canonical model.
+And since the log canonical model (or ample model) is unique, hence from the finiteness of minimal models, it follows that there can be only finitely many log canonical models $\psi_j:X\dashrightarrow Z_j$ for all $(\Delta,\M)\in \mathcal{E}_{\pi,A}(V)$.\\

-Finally for $(3)$, if $\mathcal{L}_i\subset \overline{\mathcal{A}_j}$ then the map $f_{i,j}:Y_i\rightarrow Z_j$ is the corresponding semiample fibration for some $\Delta+\M$ inside the boundary of $\overline{\mathcal{A}_j}$ and $\mathcal{L}_i$.
+Finally for $(3)$, if $\mathcal{L}_i\subset \overline{\mathcal{A}_j}$ then the map $f_{i,j}:Y_i\rightarrow Z_j$ is the corresponding semiample fibration for some $(\Delta,\M)$ inside the boundary of $\overline{\mathcal{A}_j}$ and $\mathcal{L}_i$.

 \end{proof}